rpavani1998/fsf_2019_screening_task2/README.md

 # FOSSEE Fellowship 2019 - Python Screening Test Task 2

-Create an Application using PyQt/Kivy
+Create an Application using  Kivy

 # Task Description

 - User should be able to:

 - Load a csv file using ‘Load’ option available under “File” menu

 - Display the complete data from the loaded csv as a table

 - Edit the existing data in the table using ‘Edit data’ option under “Edit” menu.

 - Add new data to the table using ‘Add data’ option under “File” menu.

 - Select any number of columns from the displayed table

 - Plot the data from any two selected columns should be available as buttons as mentioned below:

 	- Plot scatter points

 	- Plot scatter points with smooth lines

 	- Plot lines

 - Click on any of the plot button.
 Plot should be generated accordingly in a new tab.

 - Label x-axis and y-axis accordingly.

 - Add a title to the graph.

 - Save the plot as .png file using ‘Save as png’ option under “File” menu.

+# Installation and Setup

+- Make sure you have Python version >= 3.5 installed

+- Install pip

+- Install required packages

+		pip3 install -r requirements

+- Run the application

+		python3 install main.py